TerrellV/terrellvest.com/_src/blog/md-posts/2015-goals.md

 <div id="blog-statement">Simply win more days than you lose</div>

-2015 has been an interesting year.
+2015 was an interesting year.
 The sequence of events is one that I would have never predicted.
 However, I'm extremely grateful for how it turned out and eager for all that is to come.

 <p class="own-line">Here's to a successful 2016</p>